There is a common misconception that to rank highly you have to build lots of backlinks.

 To think of it practically, think of a doctor with a wall full of medical degrees, but with a terrible bedside manner, versus a doctor who doesn’t display all his certificates but has a great rapport with his patients.
 That patient experience matters a lot more than all the paper hung on the wall.

-Another way that Google determines how high your page should rank is based on how much traffic visits your site from outside sources.
+Another way that Google determines how high your website page should rank is based on how much traffic visits your site from external links and outside sources.
 This means how many people come to your site from other sites that link to yours.
 These can be affiliate links from sales, social media accounts, other webpages you own that link to yours, and other sources.

 The reason for this is because Google indexes millions of sites and a day and values them based on traffic from all sources.
 If your site is constantly being visited through other sites, then obviously it has a higher value than other sites that are indexed.